socialimpactlab/socialimpactlab.github.io/blog/_posts/2017-11-29-what-the-red-rose-kerfuffle-really-means.md

 If not, perhaps this week was the reminder you needed.
 Here are three things you can do now to make a start.

 1. Know your problem.
-You need to understand where data is held in your organization, in what platforms, and by whom. *Commission someone (internal or external, as long as they can bring both programs and technology expertise to the issue) to do a data audit.*
+You need to understand where data is held in your organization, in what platforms, and by whom. **Commission someone (internal or external, as long as they can bring both programs and technology expertise to the issue) to do a data audit.**

 2. Get these issues on your risk register and in front of your CEO, HR, IT, and Programs heads.
 You need to table a longer term discussion about how to implement good governance systems for your data and digital investments.
 How are they chosen, piloted and rolled out?
-What scrutiny must they pass? *Organize a briefing for your next senior management meeting.*
+What scrutiny must they pass? **Organize a briefing for your next Board and senior management meeting.**

 3. Invest in training and awareness-building among any team that might implement or procure this type of technology.
-Responsible Data practice should be regarded in the same way as good HR practice or robust financial management - a non-negotiable standard that no manager or member of staff should fall below. *Start your HR department looking at adding modules to internal training.*
+Responsible Data practice should be regarded in the same way as good HR practice or robust financial management - a non-negotiable standard that no manager or member of staff should fall below. **Start your HR department looking at adding modules to internal training.**

 You can read more about our findings on the need for infrastructure investment, improved tools and guidance, mapping of the legal issues involved, and resources that work for beginners, in [the report, available in machine readable and PDF format here](http://www.simlab.org/resources/dogooddata).